-This page gives examples of what is likely to breach the Equality Act rules on services.
-It focuses on services to the public, but much of it should apply also to other Part 3 rules such as public authority functions.
+This page gives examples of what is likely to breach the Equality Act as regards services.
+The page focuses on services to the public.
+However much of it should apply also to other Part 3 rules such as public authority functions.

 Rudeness or mockery

-Being rude to a customer in relation to their stammer will usually be a breach of the Equality Act, at least if the staff member can tell the customer has a speech impairment.
-Rudeness will frequently be unlawful as harassment and/or direct discrimination.
+Being rude to a customer in relation to their stammer will usually breach the Equality Act, at least if the staff member can tell the customer has a speech impairment.
+Rudeness is often unlawful as harassment and/or direct discrimination.
 Rudeness would be within the scope of s.29 EqA as being a worse standard of service or some other detriment (para 11.22 of Sevices Code).

 If the staff member did not realise the person has a speech impairment (eg genuinely believed the customer was drunk), the legal position will depend more on the facts, including whether staff could reasonably have been expected to know of the disability.
 Potential claims would include discrimination arising from disability, failure to make reasonable adjustments, and harassment.